CuteDandelion/SSO_Docker/README.md

   - Check logs: `docker-compose logs <service>`.
   - Ensure `reverse_proxy` network exists and services are connected.
 - **Customization**: Adjust environment variables in `docker-compose.yml` for your domain or organization details.
+- **Protocol Change**: Switching from http to https for secure connection, enabling TLS cert verification.